Manila Metro Rail Transit System: Line 3

 Line 3's rolling stock has a three-car length of 95.16 m, with each car having a length of 31.72 m and a width of 2.5 m.
-The first-generation cars (numbered from either 000 or 3000), built by ČKD Tatra in Prague, Czech Republic, are currently being used in the system.
+The first-generation cars (numbered from 3000, formerly from 000), built by ČKD Tatra in Prague, Czech Republic, are currently being used in the system.
 The first-generation trains were refurbished from 2008 to 2009, 2017, and from 2019 up to 2023 as part of the MRT Line 3 rehabilitation project.
 The second-generation trains (numbered from 3100), built by CRRC Dalian in Dalian, China, were procured in 2014 and delivered from 2015 to 2017 to expand the capacity of the line.
 However, the second-generation trains were met with controversy, causing it to not be regularly deployed in revenue service.
 The issues with the second-generation trains include its incompatibility with the signalling system, and the trains' tare weight weighing more than the required weight in the bidding documents.
-Nevertheless, the trains underwent trial runs in 2018 and 2019, and were seen in regular operations from 2020 to 2021.
+Nevertheless, the trains underwent trial runs in 2018 and 2019, and were seen in regular operations from 2020 to 2021, and again since 2025.

 Each car has a capacity of 394 passengers.
 A three-car train set can carry 1,182 passengers, while a four-car train can carry 1,576 passengers.